 Take one of the larger cruises to gently tour around the islands, or if you fancy something a bit more high speed you can sign up to one of the sea safaris on the high-speed RIBs.

-Dog-friendly: Yes to boats which don’t stop on the islands
+- Dog-friendly: Yes to boats that don’t stop on the islands

 8. Skomer Island

 There is one specific island which captures the heart of many visitors to Wales - Skomer.
 This is because it’s one of the few places left on the British Isles where you can catch the rare and special sight of a puffin colony.

 It is estimated that Skomer is home to 6000 breeding pairs of puffins.
 They descend on the island throughout April, looking after their newly born chicks in June and July and then leaving again in August.

 If this sounds like something you would like to do on holiday, do be aware that excursions are massively popular.
 It is very important to book in peak season as they only allow a limited amount of people on the island every day!

 - Dog-friendly: No, to protect the natural wildlife

 9. Go on a walk along the Pembrokeshire Coast Path

 The walking in Wales is some of the best in the country for frankly, the spectacular views.
 Whether you fancy a short stroll or to take on the full Pembrokeshire coastal path, there is something for everyone.